angular/angular/src/lib/tooltip/tooltip.md

 The tooltip can also be shown and hidden through the `show` and `hide` directive methods, which both accept a number in milliseconds to delay before applying the display change.

-To turn off the tooltip and prevent it from showing to the user, use the `mdTooltipDisabled` input flag.
+To turn off the tooltip and prevent it from showing to the user, use the `matTooltipDisabled` input flag.

 ### Accessibility

-Elements with the `mdTooltip` will add an `aria-describedby` label that provides a reference to a visually hidden element containing the tooltip's message.
+Elements with the `matTooltip` will add an `aria-describedby` label that provides a reference to a visually hidden element containing the tooltip's message.
 This provides screenreaders the information needed to read out the tooltip's contents when the end-user focuses on the element triggering the tooltip.